 Warehouses can hire third-party logistics companies to manage their logistics, wholesale distribution, and return processing.
 3PLs can also be used by businesses that are shipping to or from other companies in the same supply chain.

 A business can ship all of its products through a 3PL to save money on storage space in company-owned buildings.
 Online merchants use 3PL providers to send out the goods they sell to customers.

 A fulfillment center is a warehouse where items are picked, packed, and shipped to the customer.
 The modern world has exponentially increased the number of goods ordered online.

-Countless retailers now sell their products through eCommerce sites like Amazon that allow people to shop for nearly any product using their computers or mobile phones at any time of day.
+Countless retailers now sell their products through eCommerce sites like Amazon, which allow people to shop for nearly any product using their computers or mobile phones at any time of day.

 These online sales have created a complicated chain of delivery that often begins at the fulfillment center.
 At these warehouses, items are stored until they are requested by an actual customer.